Frequently Asked Questions

 When sufficient evidence is available to support the revision of a score, WASHwatch.org administrators manually update the score.
 If you would like to question or comment on a score email us at email@example.com

 If we receive persuasive evidence that a score is inappropriate we will respond firstly by proposing a new score, and then by changing the score if there is no counter proposal.

 4. How is data collected and calculated?

 Where there is a formal process for revision of scores, such as with eThekwini, WASHWatch.org is working with AMCOW to support this process.
-This means that evidence sharing and discussion is facilitated through the WASHwatch.org platform, but that the scores will only be updated when formally agreed.
+This means that evidence sharing and discussion is facilitated through the WASHwatch.org platform, but the scores will only be updated when formally agreed.
 Comments and new evidence are welcome at any time.

 Please refer to the evidence available for each indicator for full methods on data collection and calculation of the score.